BBB seal

 DVC Resorts Riviera and After Change Resale Rules

 Things start to change after these resorts.
-In late 2019, Disney’s Riviera Resort opens on the Disney Skyliner route as the fifteenth DVC property and with a new set of rules.
+In late 2019, Disney’s Riviera Resort opens on the Disney Skyliner route.
+It’s the fifteenth DVC property and has a new set of rules.
 When it comes to resale DVC, those who purchase at Riviera can’t use their points anywhere else.
 Also, Members who purchase resale anywhere built before Riviera aren’t able to use their points to book at Riviera.
 They can, however, use their points to book at any of the other first fourteen resorts.

 DVC Resale Experts Makes Magic